William Beardmore, 1st Baron Invernairn: Business career

 He was a member of the Royal Institution of Naval Architects, the Institution of Mechanical Engineers, the Iron and Steel Institute, and the Institution of Shipbuilders and Engineers in Scotland.
 He was also chairman of the Industrial Welfare Society.
 In 1918 he was awarded the Bessemer Gold Medal of the Iron and Steel Institute for his services to the industry.

 Beardmore was created a Baronet, of Flichity in the County of Inverness, in 1914 and raised to the peerage as Baron Invernairn, of Strathnairn in the County of Inverness, in the 1921 New Year Honours.

 Personal life

 Lord Invernairn died at his home in Strathnairn, Inverness-shire of heart failure on 9 April 1936, aged 79.
 The baronetcy and barony died with him.

-It is believed he fathered a son called William, whose relatives are still alive.